aa16oaslak/aa16oaslak/README.md

 - 👋 Hola!
 Welcome to @aa16oaslak github profile: Here you will find all my codes that I have used in my various projects.
-- 👀 I’m currently persuing Astrophysics @ Stockholm University as a visiting masters thesis student
+- 👀 I’m currently a Doctoral Researcher @ University of Iceland
 - 🌱 Python || MATLAB || C++

 <!---